 ANT+ is a reliable digital wireless personal network protocol standard with excellent power efficiency, mainly designed for gathering and transfer of sensor data, and it has become especially popular within the sports and health industry.
 It facilitates the collection, automatic transfer and tracking of sensor data for monitoring information.
-There are a number of Sony and Sony Ericsson phones supporting ANT+, both in the 2012 and in the 2011 range of Xperia™ smartphones.
+There are a number of Xperia™ smartphones supporting ANT+, for the full list, please see the bottom of this page.
 This means that you will be able to use your Sony smartphone with a large number of commercial health and fitness products.
 For example, you can use your phone with a heart rate monitor, a pedometer, or both, when you are out running.

 There are number of different ANT+ enabled sensors and devices available in the market today.
 In addition, there are a large number of ANT+ supported apps to collect, analyse, compare and share your data in various ways.
 These devices and apps can turn your Sony smartphone into a main hub for fitness and health activities, as well as for communication and entertainment.
-To find out exactly what Sony smartphones are supported, please check out the Developer World phone gallery specs.
+To find out exactly what Sony smartphones are supported, please see the bottom of this page.

 Today more and more companies are joining the ANT+ Alliance, which is a partner alliance striving for the growth of the ANT+ ecosystem.
 This ensures compatibility with other leading suppliers all throughout the ecosystem.